-Only approved products may be offered to customers by RR's.
-No unapproved products must be offered or sold to customers.
-RR's with questions about certain products should consult the home office senior principals PRIOR to discussing any complex security with customers.
+Only approved products may be offered to clients by RR's.
+No unapproved products must be offered or sold to clients.
+RR's with questions about certain products should consult the home office senior principals PRIOR to discussing any complex security with clients.
 The home office senior principal has final approval on products.